playhubstudio/public-api/docs/v1.1/core api/launch url structure.md

 ### Optional Parameters
 #### Free rounds / Levels

 Multiple games have internal levels system, which can be disabled if needed.
-Every new levels gives a player free rounds.
+Every new level gives a player free rounds (amount based on general configuration).
-If you haven't integrated free rounds yet, or don't want to use them, you can disable levels in the game launcher.
+If you haven't integrated free rounds yet, or don't want to use internal free rounds, you can disable levels in the game launcher.
+This will prevent the game from showing the levels screen and will not give free rounds (internal) to the player.

 To disable levels you need to use: "?levels=false" in the launcher url